rg3h/templateWebApp/README.md

 </sub></sup>
 <br>

-Contains structures, scripts, server, and examples to create a web app.
+Contains structures, scripts, a server, and examples to create a web app.

 <br>